 - Students in the U.S. on an F1 or F2 student visa only, J1 or J2 exchange visitor visa only, or with a G series visa, are also not eligible for federal student aid.

 A person who assumes joint responsibility with the primary borrower for repaying a loan.
-Federal student loans do not require a co-signer, but many private/alternative loans do.
+Federal student loans do not require a co-signer, but many

 The average, estimated educational costs for the academic year, also called cost of attendance.
 The Cost of Attendance (COA) includes: